Identifying Wild Mushrooms

 Top 10 edible mushroom groups in North America

 There are thousands and thousands of mushroom species.
-Besides the foolproof four, learning the most common mushroom groups will accelerate your edible mushroom identification journey.
+Besides the foolproof four, learning the most common mushroom groups will accelerate your journey of identifying wild mushrooms.
 So here's a list of the top 10 most common edible mushroom groups in North America.
 Go forth mushrooming!

 - Boletes